arunkool/Traffic-event-api/README.md

 Technologies involved,

-1.SpringBoot Rest Application with Async
+1. SpringBoot Rest Application with Async
-2.Used Spring geode
+2. Used Spring geode
-3.Used Spring validation,
+3. Used Spring validation,
-4.Used global exception handling
+4. Used global exception handling
-5.Used Spring AOP
+5. Used Spring AOP
-6.Used OpenAPI for Swagger
+6. Used OpenAPI for Swagger
-7.Used Docker file and Docker compose for containerization 8.Developed unit test cases using Mockito
+7. Used Docker file and Docker compose for containerization
+8. Developed unit test cases using Mockito

 FYI :
 I already implement the docker file and docker-compose.yaml , you can find in the project , where I found some issues with ssl configurations.